-A Beginner’s Guide & Recommended Vonnegut Reading Order
+A Beginner’s Guide & Recommended Vonnegut Reading Order, Including which are “the best” Vonnegut books

 There has never been a better time to start reading Kurt Vonnegut.
-To begin with, today is his 94th birthday.
+To begin with, today is his 94th birthday. (or it was, when I first wrote this.)
 Second, we appear to be living inside one of his novels, with an egocentric billionaire slouching toward the White House (I first wrote this in 2016), the National Anthem at the center of controversy, and our entire existence increasingly descending into a parody of itself (for more on all of this, see my article What Would Kurt Vonnegut Say About the 2016 Election?)

 But where to begin?
 The first Vonnegut novel was published over six decades ago.
 In the next fifty years of his life, he wrote another thirteen novels—for a total of fourteen novels—plus hundreds of short stories and essays, one play, and created a series of paintings and drawings.